awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

    ```
    New-SSMAssociation `
      -AssociationName document_name `
-     -Target Targets `
+     -Target target_options `
      -ScheduleExpression "cron_or_rate_expression" `
-     -Parameters (if any)
+     -Parameters (if any) `
+     -MaxConcurrency a_number_of_instances_or_a_percentage_of_target_set `
+     -MaxError  a_number_of_errors_or_a_percentage_of_target_set
    ```

-**Note**
-If you use AWS Tools for Windows PowerShell, use the `-Target` parameter to target instances for the association\.
-Don't use the `-InstanceID` parameter\.
-The `-InstanceID` parameter is a legacy parameter\.

 ------

    The following example creates an association on instances tagged with `"Environment,Linux"`\.
-The association uses the `AWS-UpdateSSMAgent` document to update the SSM Agent on the targeted instances at 2:00 every Sunday morning\.
-For compliance reporting, this association is assigned a severity level of `MEDIUM`\.
+The association uses the AWS\-UpdateSSMAgent document to update SSM Agent on the targeted instances at 2:00 every Sunday morning\.
+This association runs simultaneously on 10 instances maximum at any given time\.
+Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
+For compliance reporting, this association is assigned a severity level of Medium\.

 ------
 #### [ Linux ]